ejagnes/flexible_switch_2ISP/README.md

 Folder "step_input" for panel E from figures 4, 8 and 10

-Folder "learning" for panels D and F of figure 5, and figures 7 and 9
+Folder "learning" for figures 7 and 9

 ## Coding language and compilers